 With this pack you’re getting an authentic licensed Les Paul offering the tones and playability you’d expect, while also including an amp and a number of other great accessories to get you started.

-This Epiphone Les Paul Player Pack was really well presented in its bundle box – everything was nicely separated inside, and despite the fact there was an amp and a guitar, as well as numerous accessories, everything was in perfect condition on arrival.
-We were sent the vintage sunburst finish model, but it’s also available in ebony if sunburst isn’t your thing.
+This Epiphone Les Paul Player Pack was really presented well in its bundle box.
+Everything was nicely separated and, despite there being an amp and a guitar as well as numerous accessories, everything was in perfect condition on arrival.
+We were sent the Vintage Sunburst-finish model, but it’s also available in ebony if sunburst isn’t your thing.

 This is a slab body model, so like the ESP, there’s no maple cap, which does keep the weight lower.
 The scale length was correct to the style at 24.75”.

-One of the ways in which Epiphone kept the cost down on this LP was by using a bolt on neck, rather than the traditional set neck.
-We had no complaints about how it played or the overall feel, and in fact, given that this model is typically marketed towards beginners, it actually makes the whole guitar a little less fragile.
+One of the ways Epiphone kept the cost down on this LP was by using a bolt-on neck, rather than the traditional set neck.
+We had no complaints about how it played or the overall feel.
+In fact, given that this model is typically marketed towards beginners, it actually makes the whole guitar a little less fragile.

-As for electronics, it was loaded with a 650T humbucker in the neck, and a 700T humbucker in the bridge.
-They were open coil design, and for inexpensive pickups, gave us a nice, broad range of tones.
+As for electronics, it was loaded with a 650T humbucker in the neck and a 700T humbucker in the bridge.
+They were open-coil design, which for inexpensive pickups, gave us a nice, broad range of tones.
 They did cleans well, and handled high gain without muddiness.

-Verdict: The Epiphone Les Paul Player Pack gives budget conscious players the opportunity to get their hands on a licensed Les Paul Model at an outrageously low price.
-The guitar itself is really well made, and has all of the classic Les Paul features, from the body shape, down to the rock ready pickups.
+Verdict: The Epiphone Les Paul Player Pack offers budget-conscious players the opportunity to get their hands on a licensed Les Paul Model at an outrageously low price.
+The guitar itself is really well made, and has all of the classic Les Paul features, from the body shape down to the rock-ready pickups.

 The best value Gibson Les Paul, bar none.